Data Centers & District Energy

 Data centers are rapidly becoming one of the largest and fastest-growing energy users in North America, creating both unprecedented challenges and powerful opportunities for district energy systems.

-Synthesis Report - Data Centers & District Energy Northern Virginia Workshop
+Data Centers & District Energy Northern Virginia Workshop

-Workshop sponsored by IDEA, Ministry of Foreign Affairs of Denmark, Northern Virginia Regional Planning Commission, Ramboll
+District Energy and Data Centers Workshop took place December 10, 2025 at George Mason University, sponsored by IDEA, Ministry of Foreign Affairs of Denmark, Northern Virginia Regional Planning Commission, and Ramboll.

-This data center & district energy workshop, hosted on December 10th at George Mason University, marked a material inflection point in the conversation in Northern Virginia on data centers and district energy.
+This important gathering of stakeholders marked a material inflection point in the conversation in Northern Virginia on data centers and district energy.
 The discussion moved decisively beyond whether data center heat reuse is technically feasible where participants overwhelmingly agreed it is and instead focused on how to structure markets, partnerships, and projects capable of delivering near-term pilots and long-term scale.

 Data Heat - Sector Coupling of Data Centers & District Heating Report